maxlambrecht/svid-exercise/README.md

 ##### This example contains:
  - A HTTP-based SPIFFE Verifiable Identity Document (SVID) validation service that takes a SPIFFE ID as a configuration parameter.
- - A client that connects over mTLS using an SVID that is validated.
+ - A client that connects over mTLS using an SVID.

 ###### The service returns: